murtaza-nasir/gptra/README.md

 - **Chat Interface**: A chatbot for general queries and assistance.
 - **Custom Prompt Generator**: Allows users to create custom prompts for specific needs.

+Remember to change the various system prompts to suit your needs.

 ## Installation
 1. Clone the repository:
    ```